Galser/ptfe-demo-validcert/README.md

         }
     }
     ```
+    > Note the usage of hostname, our freshly created organization and workspace names
 - Because we use the [Let'sEncrypt](https://letsencrypt.org/) for our installation the Go language (in which Terraform CLI wrote) as of the moment of writing this instruction does not trust this CA. So, we need to import CA information into system ( consider you operation system manual), example for macOS Mojave using bundle :
     - run 'Keychain Access" application
     - switch to the keychain **"System"**